OpenSTREAM-solvers/openstream/docs/source/Packages/Solvers-Mixture.rst

 Mixture Solver
 ==============

-:mod:`Mixture Solver` is pretty cool.
+:mod:`Mixture Solver` defines a set of solver and field classes related to the mixture approach.

 .. automodule:: Solvers.Mixture
    :show-inheritance: